schnnjuan/InfinityLab/README_en.md

 ## Final Summary

 **Infinity Lab** is an ambitious project that unites creativity, science, and technology to offer an innovative and educational sandbox.
 With modular systems, an intuitive interface, and a focus on fun and learning, the game has the potential to captivate a wide audience, from casual gamers to students and educators.
 The presented roadmap and structure ensure clarity for efficient and scalable development.

+---

+## 🌟 Future Vision and Expansion Possibilities

+- **AI in Sandbox:** Suggest fusions based on player history and allow procedural recipe generation.
+- **Modding:** Plugins and JSON/YAML files for users to create new fusions.
+- **Advanced Lab:** Integration with open chemical APIs, realistic visual effects, and molecular structure panel.
+- **Analytics:** Internal telemetry and admin panel for dynamic balancing.
+- **Online/Multiplayer:** Real-time collaborative lab, fusion sharing, and leaderboards.
+- **Education:** Thematic learning tracks, quizzes, certification, and integration with educational platforms.
+- **Internal Editor:** Visual tool to modify and export elements, fusions, and reactions.

+For full details and suggestions, see also [ROADMAP_en.md](./ROADMAP_en.md).